abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Luang Por Pasanno • August 2012

-Yesterday at teatime, we were talking about *sampajañña,* clear comprehension, which is a quality we can reflect on in our daily practice.
+Yesterday at teatime, we were talking about *sampajañña*, clear comprehension, which is a quality we can reflect on in our daily practice.
 When the Buddha speaks about mindfulness—*sati*—he rarely treats mindfulness as an isolated quality.
-It’s usually in conjunction with some other quality—particularly, clear comprehension, *sati-sampajañña.* Without clear comprehension, our mindfulness tends to be rather narrowly focused.
+It’s usually in conjunction with some other quality—particularly, clear comprehension, *sati-sampajañña*.
+Without clear comprehension, our mindfulness tends to be rather narrowly focused.
 We can forget that the Buddha is encouraging us to have a broadness of attention and awareness and a reflective quality while we are cultivating mindfulness.
 So we need to make clear